malhardp/malhar/publications.markdown

 published: true
 ---
 Here's is a list of all my publications.

 ## 1. Study of Synchronized Multirotor Micro Air Vehicle Aerodynamics
-**Abstract - **
-{: style="text-align: justify" }
-Multi-rotor systems, such as coaxial and tandem rotors, can be regarded as a next-generation rotor system for full-scale helicopters as well as micro air vehicles (MAVs).
+**Abstract -** Multi-rotor systems, such as coaxial and tandem rotors, can be regarded as a next-generation rotor system for full-scale helicopters as well as micro air vehicles (MAVs).
 Much research is being done to make them more efficient due to their widespread application from defense to drone delivery systems.
 Since the lower rotor operates in the